-12.12.050 Penalties.
+12.12.040 Penalties.
 A person who continues to violate this ordinance after being provided written notice, shall be required to forfeit not less than \$50.00 nor more than \$100.00 for a first offense, and not less than \$100.00 nor more than \$200.00 for each subsequent offense, together with the costs of prosecution and upon failure to pay such forfeiture and costs shall be imprisoned in the County Jail not exceeding 30 days.
+Every two weeks that a property remains in violation constitutes a separate offense.
 In the event the City clears the street, sidewalk, or public way, the cost thereof may be assessed against the abutting owner who was given notice.
-(Ord 15OR001; Ord 14OR003; Ord 13OR003; Ord.
-080R005; Ord.
-17OR007)
+(Ord 15OR001; Ord 14OR003; Ord 13OR003; Ord 080R005; Ord 21OR003)